 Decreased levels of estrogen can lead to decreased collagen levels.
 Collagen is a major key to keeping skin feeling comfortable, soft, and plump.
 With less collagen comes more dryness and irritation.
-Keep your skin moisturized and be sure to invest in our Daily Vaginal Lotion for comfort down there.
+It's key to keep moisturized!

 The thinning of hair happens in later life to women during the average age menopause begins.
 Menopause sometimes accelerates this shift.

 These temporary lapses in cognitive function can also best be described as an offshoot of brain fog.
-Our Core Dietary Supplement is specifically formulated to ease some of that haziness in the mind.
+The Focus Supplement can help give you the mental clarity and memory boosts you need to feel like yourself again.

 This is a tricky one.
 Perhaps you’ve already experienced incontinence due to childbirth and are wondering why it is coming back around during your midlife years.
 The medical jury is still out on this one.
 It is typically related to age, rather than menopause.
 The silver lining is that menopause usually doesn't worsen stress incontinence.